Meet Our Team

 Academic Leadership Coach

-Dr. Bridget de la Peña has worked in Archdiocese of Chicago elementary schools for 15 years as both a teacher and administrator.
-She previously taught at various schools in Chicago, including Children of Peace Holy Family Campus, St. James School, and St. Michael the Archangel School.
-She also taught summer school at St. Ignatius College Prep for eight years.
-She served as principal of St. Michael the Archangel for five years before joining the Office of Catholic Schools.
-Throughout her career, she has been recognized for her hard work and dedication which has earned her the South Chicago Education of the Year Award (2009), Croghan Teachers’ Award Finalist (2013), Polk Bros.
-Leadership Incentive Award (2014) and Stone Foundation Fellowship for Leadership in Early Childhood Education (2012, 2013, 2014).
+Dr. Bridget de la Peña has worked in Archdiocese of Chicago elementary schools for over 20 years as both a teacher and administrator.
+She previously taught at various schools in Chicago, including at Children of Peace School-Holy Family Campus, St. James Catholic School, and St. Michael the Archangel Catholic School and in the St. Ignatius College Prep summer school program.
+Prior to becoming an Academic Leadership Coach, she served as principal of St. Michael the Archangel and as a regional director with the Office of Catholic Schools.

 Dr. de la Peña graduated summa cum laude from the University of Notre Dame with a Bachelor of Arts in music and a minor in the Catholic social tradition.
 She also has earned a Master of Science in Education and Social Policy from Northwestern University and Doctorate of Education in Urban Education Leadership from the University of Illinois at Chicago.